FAQ - Donald A. Pegg Student Leadership Award

 Why was the Award established?

 Donald and his family believe in the power of lifestyle medicine to transform lives and help individuals be healthier and more productive.
 The award was established to encourage leadership in lifestyle medicine at the student level for the advancement of this important field of healthcare.
-The goal of the award will be to establish Lifestyle Medicine Interest Groups (LMIG) at medical schools and other healthcare professional training programs in the country.
+The goal of the award will be to establish Lifestyle Medicine Interest Groups (LMIG) at medical schools and other healthcare professional training programs in the country and abroad.

 What is the history of the Lifestyle Medicine Interest Groups (LMIG)?